idaholab/moose/modules/doc/content/index.md

 the [phase field module](modules/phase_field/index.md).
 !card-end!

-!card! gallery/grain_tracker.gif title=Casey Here style=height:380px
+!card! gallery/dipole_antenna.gif title=2D Half-Wave Dipole Antenna style=height:480px
-This is a place holder for Casey.
+The 2D electric field radiation pattern of a broadcasting half-wave dipole antenna, modeled using the [VectorMooseVariable][VectorMooseVariable.md] system with first-order Nedelec elements.
 !card-end!

-!card! gallery/grain_tracker.gif title=3D Grain Tracking style=height:400px;
+!card! gallery/grain_tracker.gif title=3D Grain Tracking style=height:480px;
 The [GrainTracker](GrainTracker.md) is a utility that dramatically reduces the number of order parameters needed to model a large polycrystal system with the phase-field module.
 This video shows the dynamic remapping that occurs as "reused" order parameters get too close to one and other as the